 - Societal pressures to meet unrealistic standards of beauty/emphasis placed on beauty

-Eating disorders, social anxiety disorder (social phobia), and OCD are common co-occurring conditions.
+Eating disorders, social anxiety disorder (social phobia), and OCD are common co-occurring conditions with body dysmorphic disorder.
 Rates of comorbid personality disorders in body dysmorphic disorder are high, with avoidant personality disorder being the most common.
-Associated traits include low self-esteem and high levels of neuroticism, introversion, unassertiveness, social anxiety and inhibition, rejection sensitivity, and perfectionism.9

 Body Dysmorphia & Eating Disorders

 Several eating disorders are characterized by a disturbance in body image.
-Anorexia nervosa and bulimia nervosa are closely related to body dysmorphic disorder due to the patient’s focus on appearance.
-Those with eating disorders are concerned with weight and body shape while those with body dysmorphic disorder are preoccupied with one or more specific body parts they perceive to be flawed, but not necessarily overweight.
+Anorexia nervosa and bulimia nervosa are closely related to body dysmorphic disorder due to the person’s focus on appearance.
+Those with eating disorders are concerned with weight and body shape, while those with body dysmorphic disorder are preoccupied with one or more specific body parts they perceive to be flawed, but not necessarily overweight.

-In the case of an eating disorder, the individual perceives themselves to be overweight or fears gaining weight despite either being of average size or even considerably underweight.
-These patients suffer from a distorted body image as with those who have body dysmorphic disorder.
-Individuals with body dysmorphic disorder are often focused on features such as their nose, their complexion, or their hair.
+In the case of an eating disorder, the person perceives themselves to be overweight or fears gaining weight despite either being of average size or even considerably underweight.
+These patients suffer from a distorted body image as with those who have body dysmorphic disorder, but people with body dysmorphic disorder are often focused on specific features such as their nose, their complexion, or their hair.

 Body Dysmorphia & Anxiety or Depression

 A person who believes they have defects in their appearance are generally quite self-conscious and may develop social anxiety disorder.
-This can lead to isolation and loneliness.
-In the most severe cases, this condition may lead to depression or even suicide.
+This can lead to isolation and loneliness, and in the most severe cases, this condition may lead to depression or even suicide.

-Studies report that greater than 70% of those with body dysmorphic disorder also struggle with social anxiety and/or depression.5 According to a study examining the connection between body dysmorphic disorder and suicide, 45-70% of patients with body dysmorphic disorder have reported suffering from suicidal ideation and 22-24% have attempted suicide.6
+Studies report that more than 70% of those with body dysmorphic disorder also struggle with social anxiety and/or depression.4 According to a study examining the connection between body dysmorphic disorder and suicide, 45-70% of patients with body dysmorphic disorder have reported suffering from suicidal ideation and 22-24% have attempted suicide.5

 Body Dysmorphic Disorder & Obsessive-Compulsive Disorder (OCD)